AntonioMarceddu/Facial_Expressions_Databases_Classifier/README.md

 ### The FEDC Interface
 FEDC has a clean and essential user interface, consisting of four macro areas:
-* in the left column, it is possible to choose the database to be classified;
+* on the left column, it is possible to choose the database to be classified;
-* in the right column, it is possible to select the operations to be performed on the photos: those available have already been mentioned previously;
+* on the right column, it is possible to select the operations to be performed on photos: those available have already been mentioned previously;
-* in the lower part of the window, there are the buttons for selecting the input file, the output folder, and for starting and canceling the classification;
+* on the lower part of the window, there are buttons for selecting input file, output folder, and for starting and canceling the classification;
 * finally, above the buttons, there is the progress bar, that indicates the progression of the current operation.

 It should be noted that:
-* the user must choose a size for the photos to be classified: it must be between 48x48 and 1024x1024 pixels.
+* user must choose a size for the photos to be classified: it must be between 48x48 and 1024x1024 pixels.
 For the FER2013 database, since the starting images have a 48x48 pixels resolutions, this possibility, alongside to the face cropping feature, is not available;
-* the JAFFE and the FER2013 databases only contain grayscale images;
+* JAFFE and FER2013 databases only contain grayscale images;
-* the RaFD database also contains photos taken in profile: the program excels in the recognition of frontal photos and allows recognition to be made even for this type of photo, although it is likely that it will not be able to classify all the photos of this type.
+* RaFD database also contains photos taken in profile: the program excels in the recognition of frontal photos and allows recognition to be made even for this type of photo, although it is likely that it will not be able to classify all the photos of this type.

+### Updates
+* 10/05/2019 - Version 1.0.0 released.
+* 10/07/2019 - Version 2.0.0 released: subdivision function between train, validation, and test dataset added; many minor improvements to the code and its readability have also been made;

 ### Final Notes
-The images automatically classified with this program can be used, for example, for the creation of a neural network with Keras: using Python with the Scikit-learn library, these images can be subdivided in the training, validation, and test dataset or cross-validated.
+The images automatically classified with this program can be used, for example, for the creation of a neural network with Keras: using Python with the Scikit-learn library, these images can be subdivided in the train, validation, and test dataset or cross-validated.

 Access to the databases mentioned above is usually allowed only for research purposes: for more information, refer to the databases sites.
 FEDC was created by [Antonio Costantino Marceddu](https://www.linkedin.com/in/antonio-marceddu/) resorting to Eclipse, with Java and the addition of the OpenCV framework.